TomVer99/C-CPP_CMake_GTest-GithubActions/README.md

   * Only runs on PR creation and on Review requests
 * GitHub Actions setup for Code Hygiene (Just end of file newlines for now)
 * Automatic Labeling of Pull Requests

-## Wiki (outdated)

-The WiKi contains a lot of information about the template.
-Please check it out [here](https://github.com/TomVer99/C-CPP_CMake_GTest-GithubActions/wiki) or via the WiKi button at the top of the webpage.